SuffolkLITLab/ALKiln/CONTRIBUTING.md

 Many `./lib/steps.js` steps make use of the `scope.steps` object.
 It is there to avoid duplicating code between steps.

-The file hanldes things like:
+The file handles things like:
 * Finding form fields on a page
 * Filling out form fields
 * Generating random data for form fields